hartwigmedical/hmftools/lilac/README.md

 SAMPLE_ID.candidates.aminoacids.txt|Fragment support for amino acids in the candidate alleles SAMPLE_ID.candidates.nucleotides.txt|Fragment support for nucleotides in the candidate alleles

+The log file contains additional detailed information about the fit including details of all unmatched haplotypes and indels.

 # Version History and Download Links
 - [1.0](https://github.com/hartwigmedical/hmftools/releases/tag/lilac-v1.0)